gjbex/Training-sessions/docs/README.md

 ## C++ for scientific programming (14 hours)

-This training focusses on using C++ for scientific programming and on the way Bjarne Stroustrup advocates modern C++ in his book "A tour of C++".
+This training focuses on using C++ for scientific programming and on the way Bjarne Stroustrup advocates modern C++ in his book "A tour of C++".
 Some C++17 features and third party libraries will also be discussed.